Publication 107, Do you Need a California Seller’s Permit?

 to Report Use Tax

 When you sell or lease merchandise, vehicles, or other tangible personal property in California, even temporarily, you are generally required to register with our agency, the Board of Equalization (BOE), and to pay sales tax on your taxable sales.
 When you register, we will issue you a seller’s permit.
 Sometimes people incorrectly refer to a seller’s permit as a resale number or resale permit.
 A seller’s permit is a state license that allows you to sell items at the wholesale or retail level and to issue resale certificates to suppliers.
 Issuing a resale certificate allows you to buy items you will sell in your business operations without paying amounts for tax to your suppliers.

 Generally, if you make three or more sales in a 12-month period, you are required to hold a seller’s permit.
 This applies even if your sales are made through Internet auction houses, such as eBay and uBid, or websites that offer online classified advertisements (online advertisers) such as Craigslist.
-For additional information, please see publication 177, Internet Auction Sales and Purchases, available at www.boe.ca.gov or call our Taxpayer Information Section at 800-400-7115.
+For additional information, please see publication 177, Internet Auction Sales and Purchases, available at www.boe.ca.gov or call our Customer Service Center at 1-800-400-7115 (TTY:711).